amarjeetamrat910/Q-A-system-using-the-Gemini-API-LangChain-and-Chroma/README.md

   pip install pymupdf nltk langchain chromadb
   ```

-- **Google API Key**: You will need an API key to access Google’s Generative AI.
+- **Google API Key**:  need an API key to access Google’s Generative AI.
 Obtain it from the [Google Cloud Platform](https://console.cloud.google.com/), and set it up in your environment.

 ## System Workflow